NEGATIVE THOUGHTS AND FEELINGS ARE NOT THE PROBLEM IN RECOVERY

-When we’re working towards healing our relationship with food, meaning we’re letting go of dieting and restriction, our body might change.
-And all the painful thoughts and feelings we tried to avoid through food & weight control are going to surface.
+When we’re working towards healing our relationship with food, meaning we’re letting go of restriction, our body might change.
+And all the painful thoughts and feelings we tried to avoid by controlling our food & weight are going to surface.

 The fear monkeys, the shame monsters, the “not-good-enough” ghouls.